 The initiator operation during a TDD beam measurement is the same as the initiator operation for TDD individual BF, with the following differences:

 TDD beam measurement is started upon receiving an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to Initiator.

+The Initiator may send responders an Announce frame containing a TDD Route element with a TDD Sector Config subelement indicating the RX Sectors ID and RX Antenna ID to be used by the responder in the TDD beam measurement.

 During a TDD beam measurement, the TDD Slot CDOWN field in each transmitted frame shall contain the total number of TDD BF slots remaining until the end of the initiator TDD beam measurement, such that the last TDD SSW frame transmission by the initiator has the TDD Slot CDOWN field equal to 0.

-The initiator may set the Feedback Requested subfield in the TDD Beaforming Information field to 1 to request that the responder(s) send, following the completion of the TDD beam measurement, an Announce frame with a TDD Route element containing the measurement results.
+The initiator may set the Feedback Requested subfield in the TDD Beamforming Information field to 1 to request that the responder(s) send, following the completion of the TDD beam measurement, an Announce frame with a TDD Route element containing the measurement results.

 No TDD SSW Ack frame shall be transmitted.